Home

 In order to pay the car loan, it would take six months at this payment.
 The last payment would be $240.
 Then with the snowball debt method you would go on to pay a total of $501 on the personal loan for six months, and the final payment to pay this debt off would be $234.

 As you look at this example of the debt elimination plan, you'll find that in only 17 months four different loans have been repaid.
-This is a quick way to make your efforts count as you work to eliminate your debt with this debt elimination plan.
+This is a quick way to make your efforts count as you work to eliminate your debt.

 More than likely, you've heard about the snowball method if you're interested in debt elimination.
 However, now you know how it really works and you understand how this debt snowball plan can actually help you..